Access to education in Bodh Gaya 2

 Tuition fees will be much lower than at other private English medium schools in the region.
 We aim to include children from low-income backgrounds whose parents have the means and the will to engage in the education of their children by offering them a better education than that of the public system.
 We will particularly target children from scheduled castes (i.e. the lowest castes, including Dalits), who will represent about 30% of our students.
 When promoting the school, we will also pay particular attention to communicating to girls, of whom we guarantee a wide representation.
 Their achievements will contribute to improving the social status of women in the region.

-- An English medium school is set up;
+- The English medium school is set up and opens in March 2021;

 - By the third year of operations, the school has 350 students;